Kevin Anderson (tennis): Collegiate career

-Professional career highlights
+Professional career

 2003–2007: Early career

 At age 17, Anderson entered his first professional tournament, winning four main-draw matches in the four-week tournament to earn a world ranking of No. 1178 from his only tournament of the year.
 He also finished the year with a doubles ranking of No. 902.
 In November, Anderson entered his third pro tournament and won the Botswana F1 to push his ranking to No. 769.
 He followed that up the next two weeks in South Africa, reaching the final in F1 and the semifinals in F2 to finish the year ranked No. 665 in singles from just 3 tournaments.

 At age 19, Anderson continued to play at the Futures level, exclusively in the United States, reaching the semifinals of USA F21 in August.
 In November, he played his first Challenger event in Champaign, qualifying and beating No. 192 Jan-Michael Gambill in the first round.
 He finished the year ranked No. 766.

 In 2005, Anderson played his first pro tournaments of the year in June, again in the United States, reaching the finals of USA F13 and F21.
 He returned to Champaign again in November, beating No. 107 Kevin Kim to reach his first Challenger quarterfinal.
 He finished the year ranked No. 517.
 In doubles, he won a pair of USA Futures back to back in June and finished the year ranked No. 530.

 In 2006, Anderson again waited until June to play his first tournaments.
 He repeated as a finalist in USA F12, and then won USA F13 before qualifying two weeks later in the Winnetka Challenger and reaching the final to push his ranking to No. 310.
 He recorded his first win over a top-100 opponent in the qualifying for the ATP tournament in New Haven, beating No. 88 Chris Guccione, before losing in the main draw to No. 41 Arnaud Clément.

 In September 2007 in the Challenger in New Orleans, he needed to qualify to make the main draw in both singles and doubles, and won all 13 matches that week to take the singles and doubles titles, beating four top-200 singles players and the top three seeded doubles teams.
 His Challenger success in New Orleans helped him to career-high rankings at the end of 2007 of No. 221 in singles and No. 398 in doubles.